 Formal Learning (10%)

-Though formal training makes up only 10% of this model, it’s the starting point from which other types of learning can grow.
+Though formal training makes up only 10% of the 70:20:10 model, it’s the starting point from which other types of learning can grow.
 If the foundation is firm, you can be sure that the experiential and peer-to-peer learning that follows will be successful.

 Formal learning is the knowledge upon which informal learning is built.
 However, it also can act as a booster, accelerating what has been learned through on-the-job experience and interpersonal communication, so it can be used as a supportive tool for achieving good learning results.